axa-rev-research/comparing-fairML-strategies/README.md

-# When Mitigating Bias is Unfair: A Comprehensive Study on the Impact of Bias Mitigation Algorithms
+# When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness

 This repository contains the codebase for "When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness" (on [Arxiv](https://arxiv.org/abs/2302.07185)), published in IEEE SaTML 2025.